-Table 6.
-Resid ential Energy Efficiency Programs Program Name Program Description Changes for 2020 EnergyWise Program (Funded by Electric and Gas) EnergyWise offers single-family customers home energy assessments and information regarding their actual energy usage.
-Participants in this program receive recommendations and technical assistance as well as financial incentives to replace inefficient lighting fixtures, appliances, thermostats, and insulation levels with models that are more energy efficient.
+Program Name Program Description Changes for 2020 EnergyWise Program (Funded by Electric and Gas) EnergyWise offers single-family customers (buildings with 1-4 dwelling units) home energy assessments and information regarding their actual energy usage.
+Participants in this program receive energy efficiency recommendations and technical assistance as well as financial incentives to replace items such as inefficient lighting fixtures, appliances, thermostats, and insulation levels with models that are more energy efficient.
 The program addresses base load electric use and heating and cooling energy loads in all residential buildings.
 The program recommends efficient products that are delivered through National Grid's various programs as well as solar opportunities provided through statewide solar initiatives.
-The program will continue to deliver finance opportunities to customers such as the Heat Loan and the Rhode Island Infrastructure Bank's residential financing opportunities, when available.
-EnergyWise is planning with the largest number of home energy assessments and weatherization goals for this program.
-In planning to overcome the reduction of savings from the ENERGY STAR® Lighting program, EnergyWise is one strategic offering that will look for longer term energy savings opportunities.

-Multifamily Programs Income Eligible, Residential and Commercial sectors (Funded by Electric and Gas)

-Comprehensive energy services for • multifamily customers include energy assessments, incentives for heating and domestic hot water systems, cooling equipment, lighting, and appliances.
+The program will continue to deliver finance opportunities to customers such as the Heat Loan and the Rhode Island Infrastructure Bank's residential financing opportunities, when available. • EnergyWise is proposing the largest participation goal in the history of the program.
+In planning to overcome the reduction of savings from the ENERGY STAR® Lighting program, EnergyWise will look for longer term energy savings opportunities.
+EnergyWise Multifamily Program Income Eligible, Residential and Commercial sectors (Funded by Electric and Gas) Comprehensive energy services for market-rate multifamily customers (buildings with 5+ dwelling units) include energy assessments, incentives for heating and domestic hot water systems, cooling equipment, lighting, and appliances.
 Coordinated services will be offered for all types of multifamily properties.
-An approach tailored for multifamily properties designates a primary pointof-contact to manage and coordinate services offered through the Company's existing portfolio, including EnergyWise, C&I Retrofit, Residential New Construction, Income Eligible, and the ENERGY STAR® HVAC programs.
+An approach tailored for multifamily properties designates a primary point-of-contact to manage and coordinate services offered through the Company's existing portfolio, including EnergyWise, C&I • In 2020 the Company will review and assess multifamily marketing efforts to identify how the program can make improvements in its marketing efforts.